devlemire/categorizer/README.md

 * Deconstruct state at the top of the `render` method.
 * Update the input with the className of `"new-chart__name new-chart__input"`:
   * Create an `onChange` that calls an arrow function to capture the event.
 The arrow function should then call `this.handleChange("name", e.target.value)`
+  * Set a `value` attribute on the input element equal to `name`.
 * Update the input with the className of `"new-chart__category new-chart__input"`:
   * Create an `onChange` that calls an arrow function to capture the event.
-The arrow function should then call `this.handleChange("newLabel", e.target.value)`
+The arrow function should then call `this.handleChange("newLabel", e.target.value)`.
+  * Set a `value` attribute on the input element equal to `newLabel`.
 * Use the `createChart` action creator to pass the user input to our `chart` reducer.

 <details>